DiaKEM/dexcom-g7-apk-patcher/README.md

 ## ⏬ Download

-Sorry 😕 - It is not legal to offer pre-built APKs but offer software which patches software 🤯.
+Sorry 😕 - unfortunately it is not legal to offer pre-built APKs but offer software which patches software 🤯.
 Just follow the instructions to patch a stock `.apk`.

 ## Introduction